OscarSavolainenDR/AutomatedFilesBackup/README.md

 ```
 0 19 * * *
 ```
 represents that the script should run every evening at 19:00.
-However, one can schedule the backups to happen at whatever frequency one wishes (the format consists of minute, hour, day of the month, month, day of the week, where `*` is a wildcard).
+However, one can schedule the backup to happen at whatever frequency one wishes (the format consists of minute, hour, day of the month, month, day of the week, where `*` is a wildcard).